neondatabase/website/content/static-pages/privacy-policy.md

 - We need your User Personal Information to create your account, and to provide the services you request.
 - We use your User Personal Information, specifically your user name and email address, to identify you on Neon.
-- We use your email address to communicate with you, if you have consented to this use for the purposes outlined in our email [communication section](#contacting-neon).
+- We use your email address to communicate with you, if you have consented to this use for the purposes outlined in our [email communication section](#contacting-neon).
 - We limit our use of your User Personal Information to the purposes listed in this Privacy Policy.
 If we need to use your
 - User Personal Information for other purposes, we will ask for your permission first.

 #### What Information Neon Does Not Collect

 We do not intentionally collect sensitive personal information, such as social security numbers, genetic data, health information, or religious affiliation.
 Although Neon does not request or intentionally collect sensitive personal information, we realize that you might store this kind of information in your account, such as in an application.
-If you store sensitive personal information on our servers, you are consenting to our storage of that information on our servers, which are located in the regions list here [https://neon.tech/docs/conceptual-guides/regions/](https://neon.tech/docs/conceptual-guides/regions/).
+If you store sensitive personal information on our servers, you are consenting to our storage of that information on our servers, which are located in the regions list [here](https://neon.tech/docs/conceptual-guides/regions/).

 You shall be responsible for ensuring that any Sensitive Information is Transferred to the Neon Product in compliance with any applicable Data Protection Laws as defined in the Terms.
 You shall be solely liable for any and all liabilities arising from or relating to your Sensitive Information.
 We do not allow Transferring of the Sensitive Information during the Technical Previews.